1Thessalonians 4:9-10

 And do not get drunk with wine, for that is dissipation, but be (command to continually to yield and allow yourself to be) filled with (controlled by) the Spirit (See note Ephesians 5:18)

 But I say, walk (command to continually conduct your life) by the Spirit, and you will not carry out the desire of the flesh.
-(Galatians 5:16) (Comment: Controlled by the Spirit we are empowered to live according to His guidance and we bring forth divine fruit of love).
+(See note Gal 5:16)

-But the fruit of the Spirit is love (agape), joy, peace, patience, kindness, goodness, faithfulness (Galatians 5:22)
+But the fruit of the Spirit is love (agape), joy, peace, patience, kindness, goodness, faithfulness (Galatians 5:22-note)

 But you say I don't even like that brother or sister, much less love them with divine love.
 How does God help this quagmire?
 Paul tells us in Philippians to...